tryigit/PlayIntegrityFix/README.md

 ## PIFS China
 **P**lay **I**ntegrity **F**ix Advanced

 New and improved version that passes the Strong test (Includes BL Hiding).
 Infrastructure by Lsposed developers.
 Target apps can be customized, does not affect the system.
-Modified to affect all apps.
+Default to affect all apps.

 ### PIFS Required
 * Android 12+